Making Websites More Accessible

 Around 26 percent of U.S. adults, or 61 million people, currently live with a disability, according to the Centers for Disease Control and Prevention.
 To ensure equal access to information and communication for all individuals, the U.S. Department of Justice issued new guidelines in 2022 to prompt state and local governments and

 public-facing businesses to modernize their websites for disabled visitors.
 To comply with the Americans with Disabilities Act (ADA), websites must be accessible to all people with disabilities, following the Web Content Accessibility Guidelines (WCAG) 2.0 as the standard for accessibility (updated to 2.1 in 2018).
 While compliance with WCAG is not a legal requirement, it is widely followed and serves as the international standard for web accessibility.
-The consequences of noncompliance may include lawsuits, exposing an organization to discrimination lawsuits as well as potential financial liabilities and damage to its reputation.
+The consequences of noncompliance may include lawsuits, exposing an organization to discrimination lawsuits, potential financial liabilities, and damage to its reputation.

-In general, large enterprises and government organizations are increasingly embracing website modernization to keep pace with changing technology, ensure optimal user experience and comply with evolving accessibility guidelines.
+Large enterprises and government organizations increasingly embrace website modernization to keep pace with changing technology, ensure optimal user experience, and comply with evolving accessibility guidelines.
 This involves upgrading legacy systems, adopting contemporary design standards, implementing new security measures, and optimizing for mobile devices.
 The goal is to create a seamless, user-friendly experience that meets the needs of all visitors, including those with disabilities.

 What Is Website Modernization?

-Website modernization is the process of making a website compliant with accessibility standards for individuals with physical, vision, or hearing impairments as well as cognitive, language, or learning disabilities.
-Overall, modernization is a complex process that requires attention to many different factors, including accessibility, design, functionality, security and compliance.
+Website modernization is making a website compliant with accessibility standards for individuals with physical, vision, or hearing impairments and cognitive, language, or learning disabilities.
+Overall, modernization is a complex process requiring attention to many factors, including accessibility, design, functionality, security, and compliance.
 Remediation activities are intended to correct the site’s accessibility deficiencies.